CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

     ![](./media/ss-70.png)

     >Integration with Azure AI Project Client:
-    >- The AIProjectClient connects directly to your Azure AI Foundry project endpoint, allowing the script to list, retrieve, or create agents that are hosted persistently within Foundry.
+    >- The AIProjectClient connects directly to your Microsoft Foundry project endpoint, allowing the script to list, retrieve, or create agents that are hosted persistently within Foundry.

     >Agent Reuse Logic:
     >- Before creating a new agent, the code first checks for an existing agent named "Enterprise-ComplianceAgent".